Post Human: Survival Horror: Lyrics and themes

 Sykes stated that the songs were written to cope with the COVID-19 pandemic.

-In an interview with NME, Sykes would reveal a lot of different information about Post Human: Survival Horror.
-"Dear Diary," the introduction song was originally called "Survival Horror" and he wanted the song to be "fast and punky", as well as lyrically being about going into isolation and lockdown with Sykes expressing how he felt it made him feel like it was a zombie apocalypse with all of those feelings being written down into a diary to represent about how everyone feels being forced into isolation from society in an arising pandemic.
+In an interview with NME, Sykes revealed a lot of background information about Post Human: Survival Horror.
+"Dear Diary", the introductory song, was originally called "Survival Horror", and he wanted the song to be "fast and punky", as well as lyrically being about going into isolation and lockdown.
+Sykes expressed how he felt it made him feel like it was a zombie apocalypse, with all of those feelings being written down into a diary to represent about how everyone feels being forced into isolation from society in an arising pandemic.

-"Parasite Eve" was originally written about a Japanese virus that Sykes had read about and how he thought a huge virus could impact the future, which would end up shocking him when COVID-19 arose as he never thought something like that would happen so soon.
-The band went back and forth on thinking it was a good idea whether to release the song, as they felt it may have been "too offensive" before releasing the song with altered lyrics as "When we forget the infection, will we remember the lesson?" was originally "If we survive the infection."
+"Parasite Eve" was originally written about a Japanese virus that Sykes had read about, and how he thought a huge virus could impact the future.
+He would end up being shocked when COVID-19 arose, since he never thought something like that would happen so soon.
+The band went back and forth on thinking whether or not it was a good idea to release the song, as they felt it might have been "too offensive", before ultimately deciding to release the song with altered lyrics; for example: "When we forget the infection, will we remember the lesson?" was originally: "If we survive the infection."
 They eventually released "Parasite Eve", with the reasoning that people need a song like it, even if it is dark.
 The overall sound and themes of "Parasite Eve" would end up dictating the direction for the rest of the record.

-Sykes would go on to explain how "Teardrops" is about the "bad news" people have been fed over the course of the past year and how he put into perspective how bad everything is, citing the murder of George Floyd.
-He also elaborated that it is easy to get numb to bad news because there is so much of it overwhelming everyone, which has a massive detrimental effect on mental health, because we do not react the way we should towards things as a direct consequence of this.
+Sykes also explained how "Teardrops" is about the "bad news" people have been fed over the course of the past year, and how he put into perspective how bad everything is, citing the murder of George Floyd.
+He elaborated that it is easy to get numb to bad news, since there is so much of it overwhelming everyone, having a massive detrimental effect on mental health, because we do not react the way we should towards things as a direct consequence of this.
 Sykes's perspective on everything plays a vital role in what "Teardrops" means to him and his reflection towards society.